BestCoderDotInfo/ezbackend/_posts/2017-02-19-what-is-delegate-in-ruby-on-rails.markdown

 external-url:
 categories: Ruby-on-Rails
 keywords: delegate, rails, delegate in rails
+excerpt: Delegation is a quite common practice in Ruby projects, if you consider proxies, mixins and composition as the ingredient of the **Delegation Pattern**
 ---
 >Delegation is a quite common practice in Ruby projects, if you consider proxies, mixins and composition as the ingredient of the **Delegation Pattern**.